Serving Durham Region & Surrounding Area

 Furnace short cycling is a term that describes your furnace turning on and off more frequently than it should.
 This issue can lead to increased wear and tear, higher energy bills, and reduced comfort in your home.
 In places like Oshawa, where keeping warm during the chilly months is essential, understanding why your furnace might be short cycling is key to maintaining a cozy environment.
+A healthy furnace generally runs in cycles of roughly 10 to 15 minutes; if yours is kicking on and shutting off every few minutes, something is interrupting the normal heating cycle.

 Addressing issues promptly can make a huge difference in ensuring your furnace’s efficiency and longevity.
 Ignoring these signs might leave you out in the cold, both literally and financially.
 In this article, we’ll explore common reasons for furnace short cycling and how to fix these issues, so you can enjoy a warm and comfortable home all winter long.